microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/profilecardproperty-update.md

 ### Request

-The following example adds a localized label `Kostnads Senter` for the locale `no-NB`.
+The following example adds a localized label `Kostnadssenter` for the locale `nb-NO`.

 <!-- {
   "blockType": "request",